FREE CONSULTATION 301-209-0055 301-209-0055

 Tough advocate works to prevent the adverse effects of a drug conviction

 The negative effects of a controlled substance conviction go beyond incarceration.
 Even a minor drug crime can prevent you from getting the job or home that you want.
-Information goes online quickly and often can’t be erased, no matter how your life has changed.
+Information goes online quickly and often can’t be erased no matter how your live has changed.
 It can be easy to feel intimidated when you’re looking at a potentially heavy sentence, but I can often identify problems within the police process that can help exclude evidence and possibly lead to a dismissal or acquittal that keeps your record clean.
 When possible, my firm also helps clients pursue diversion or substance abuse treatment as alternatives to incarceration.

 Contact a proven Maryland criminal defense attorney for a free consultation